Where Hegel Screwed Up

 Moreover, if an object is no longer identical with its former self, it must have changed.

-So, identity doesn't prevent change (an odd idea in itself!); it enables us to decide if and when change has occurred.
+So, identity doesn't prevent change (an odd idea in itself!); it simply enables us to decide if and when it has occurred.

 Indeed, if a proposition has no identity (i.e., if we allow A to stand now for a proposition, not an object), it wouldn't be a proposition to begin with.
 That is, if it were unclear what was being proposed -- i.e., put forward for consideration, which is what propositions do, or can be used for -- then plainly nothing has yet been proposed, and so nothing could follow from it.